The time to support local news is now

 It’s a rare opportunity for government to act on something that benefits us all.

-America’s Newspapers is the trade association for thousands of newspapers across the United States. www.newspapers.org
+Dean Riddings is the CEO of America's Newspapers, which is the trade association for thousands of newspapers across the United States.